 Navigate to Apps > Sub-GHz > Weather Station and select and open.

-Click on “Read Weather Station”.
+Click on Read Weather Station.

 Step 2: Weather Station Scanning

 Your Flipper Zero should be Scanning.
 Observe the frequency and modulation type.

 Step 3: Receiving Weather Station Data

 You will receive data from the weather station if your frequency and modulation type are correct.
 If incorrect, click the config button by pressing left on the Directional pad and set the frequency (433.92 MHz) and modulation type (AM650).